2025 Malaysia National Women's League

-The 2025 Malaysia National Women's League (Liga Wanita Nasional 2025) is the fourth edition of the national women's league, one of the women's football league in Malaysia, launched on 27 June 2024.
+The 2025 Malaysia National Women's League (Liga Wanita Nasional 2025) was the fourth edition of the national women's league, one of the women's football league in Malaysia, launched on 27 June 2024.
 It is run by the Football Association of Malaysia together with the Ministry of Youth and Sports and features 8 teams.

 The defending champion from the 2024 Malaysia National Women's League season is Kelana United.